Jadon Sancho joins 'Justice for George Floyd' protest in scoring hat-trick for Dortmund - Local News 8

 Saturday saw Schalke’s US midfielder Weston McKennie sporting an armband bearing the words “Justice for George” during his side’s home defeat to Werder Bremen.

-The 20-year-old Sancho is among the hottest properties in world football, taking his tally to 17 goals and 16 assists for the season with his first senior hat-trick.
+The 20-year-old Sancho is among the hottest properties in world football, taking his tally to 17 goals and 16 assists for the season and his hat-trick was the the first by an English player in a major European league for 31 years.

 Dortmund was held 0-0 at halftime, but Hazard’s goal broke the deadlock before Sancho set the match alight with Hakimi and Marcel Schmelzer also on the scoresheet.

-Borussia Moenchengladbach’s 4-1 victory took them into third and the Champions League places.
+Borussia Moenchengladbach’s fine victory took them into third and the Champions League places.

 Comments